EMPLOYMENT & SIDE HUSTLE

 Is there a trade off between the two?
 Work for a startup, get some good business experience but earn less?
 Or work for a large corporate, get a sizeable package, the perks and bonuses but work in a silo and not learn much till you retire or are made redundant?

-The good thing is you can get the best of both as you plan your career growth in 2020.
+The good thing is you can get the best of both as you plan to grow your career in 2020.

 If you work for a startup, stay close to the people that make the decisions.
 That’s the great thing about being in a startup.
 Only a few people make up the team of “executives” and employees so regular communication from bottom of the chain up is easier.